bjrne/codimd-docs/authentication/active-directory.md

 - `CMD_LDAP_USERIDFIELD` means: we want to use `sAMAccountName` as the unique identifier for the account itself.

 - `CMD_LDAP_PROVIDERNAME` is just the name on the login page above the username and password field.

+- `CMD_LDAP_TLS_CA` (optional) Gives the path to a certificate for LDAP TLS in PEM format.
+If you're using docker, make sure to also mount it to the container, as the path will be referring to the container filesystem.

 ## json format: